 According to the IRS, a business with assets of $10 million or less is considered a small business, while one with more is recognized as midsize to large.
 Whether the business is a brick-and-mortar organization or an internet company with a global reach, size matters because it determines the entity’s management structure.

 For example, employees in large companies ultimately report to their CEOs.
-But CEOs also work for someone else — they are accountable to the board of directors of their company and, in publicly traded companies, their shareholders.
+But CEOs also work for someone else — they are accountable to their company’s board of directors and, in publicly traded companies, to shareholders.
 On the other hand, owners are typically in complete control of their small businesses and accountable only to their customers.

 As the top executive at large companies, CEOs receive guidance from the board of directors as to the vision and goals of the organization.
 In the case of private companies, CEOs take direction from the owner(s) of the company.
-Either way, it is necessary for CEOs to delegate day-to-day management responsibilities to other top executives to be able to focus on strategies that will drive the success of their business.
+Either way, it is necessary for CEOs to delegate day-to-day management responsibilities to other top executives to be able to focus on strategies that will drive the success of the business.

 The Value of an MBA for CEOs and Owners

-According to a 2018 survey report from the Graduate Management Admission Council, 81% of companies participating in the survey indicated that they planned to hire MBA graduates.
-The rising popularity of the MBA is further evidenced by the Department of Education data which shows a steady rise in the number of master’s degrees conferred in business from 1980 to the present day.
+According to a 2018 survey report from the Graduate Management Admission Council, 81% of participating companies indicated they planned to hire MBA graduates.
+The rising popularity of the MBA is further evidenced by data from the Department of Education, which shows a steady rise in the number of master’s degrees conferred in business from 1980 to the present day.

-Recognized as one of the “Best Online MBA” programs nationally, the online Master of Business Administration at Ohio University teaches the skills that are going to be crucial for leaders and holistic thinkers wanting to make a difference in the world.
+Recognized as one of the “Best Online MBA” programs nationally, the Online Master of Business Administration at Ohio University teaches valuable skills such as critical thinking, entrepreneurship, innovation, and leadership — all competencies that are crucial for leaders and holistic thinkers who want to make a difference in the world.